Team2530/Documentation/docs/wiki/the-shrieking-eel.md

 The red/blue cloth covers on the bumpers are made of Seattle Fabrics' 1000D Cordura Nylon.
 The numbers "2530" were printed as vinyl stickers.
 Comic sans was chosen as a font after a short survey.

 These components were used for the brackets and mounts:

-- Corner Brackets:  2 inch Aluminum L channel 2-inch bracket
+- Corner Brackets: 2" Aluminum L channel 2" bracket
 - Plummer Industries Vertical Mounts for frame attachment
 - Through bolt X 2 through the 80/20 frame on each long side of U bumper for stabilization

 ### Elevator